Market Penetration Strategy

 ii.
 Adjust Strategies Based on Results

 Your tactics, messaging, products, pricing, and channel distribution must evolve based on evidence of what resonates best with customers.
-Agile adjustment maximizes your results.
-Ongoing refinement is essential as you drive market penetration.

-Example: You noticed that all clothing products are selling more on Bonanza compared to other platforms.
+For example, you noticed that all clothing products are selling more on Bonanza compared to other platforms.
 So you decided to increase the budget on promoting through Bonana for Online Fashion Inc.

 Conclusion